-File Configuration fields: nEnableCommunicate Description: Activate this setting when you want to Send and Receive an expected message after the connection is established.
+File Configuration nEnableCommunicate Description: Activate this setting when you want to Send and Receive an expected message after the connection is established.

+File szMessageToSend

+Configuration

+fields:

-File Configuration fields: szMessageToSend Description: Defines the message send to the Client after the connection is established.
+Description: Defines the message send to the Client after the connection is

+establishe ed.
 The Passive Syslog Listener will close the connection if the message does not match.